Jordan-Neumann/Jordan_Neumann_Portfolio/README.md

 * The task is to predict a bimodal continuous target variable with 14 bimodal or multimodal continuous independent variables.
 * Submissions are evaluated on the Root-Mean-Squared-Error (RMSE).
 * Developed a voting regressor that is comprised of XGBoost and Light XGBoost regressors to minimize the RMSE.
-* Trained the models in the cloud by creating an Amazon Sagemaker notebook instance.
 * View the Kaggle notebook [here](https://www.kaggle.com/jordankeith/tabular-playground-series-january).

 ## Time Series